cantinasoftware/rubber/README.md

     response = client.mapping.put(somedict)
     response = client.mapping.delete()

+All four methods (get/put/post/delete) are directly mapped on [their equivalent _requests_ method](http://docs.python-requests.org/en/latest/api/#requests.Request), this means that you can pass any additional parameter that the requests library accepts (files, headers, cookies, etc.).

+    response = client.search.get(params={"q":"*"})

 Each endpoint is callable and defaults to get().
 That means that you can search like this:

     response = client.search() # Equivalent to client.search.get()